 Terrorist Threat Worldwide bulletin.

 Kidnapping: Kidnapping is a serious and ongoing threat.
 Due to the high number of incidents, Afghanistan is a global kidnapping hotspot.
-Westerners, including Australians, have been kidnapped in Afghanistan in recent years.
+Westerners, including Australians, have been kidnapped in recent years.

-We continue to see reports that terrorists and criminal groups are planning to kidnap Westerners throughout Afghanistan, including in Kabul and surrounding districts.
+We continue to see reports terrorists and criminal groups are planning to kidnap Westerners throughout Afghanistan, including in Kabul and surrounding districts.
 Journalists and those working for NGOs and foreign companies are kidnap targets.
-Foreign aid workers and journalists have been kidnapped and killed in the past.
+Foreign aid workers and journalists have been kidnapped and killed.

 For more information, see our